isabella232/cxm-learn.en/help/course/ddom-introduction.md

 ---
 title: Introduction to Data-Driven Operating Model (DDOM)
-description: Watch a video that introduces Data-Driven Operating Model (DDOM).
+description: In this video, get a quick introduction to Adobe's Data-Driven Operating Model (DDOM).
 ---

 # Introduction to Data-Driven Operating Model (DDOM)

-Watch a video that introduces Data-Driven Operating Model (DDOM).
+In this video, get a quick introduction to Adobe's Data-Driven Operating Model (DDOM).

 >[!VIDEO](https://video.tv.adobe.com/v/41690)